MahsaBakhtiari/Crowdfunding_ETL/README.md

 - The creation of database schema saved as "crowdfunding_db_schema.sql"

 ### Collaboration Notes
-  -TBD on nexts team meeting
+  -TBD on nexts team meeting.

 ### Helpful Resources
-  -Link to helpful sources/ code that might have been used
+  -Link to helpful sources/ code that might have been used.